-I can’t wait to get back on the (rail) road when we can travel again and head south to explore new ground.
+I am looking forward to getting back on the (rail) road when we can travel again to head south and explore new strides.

 Madrid City Sightseeing

-Train Stations: Madrid’s main train station is Madrid Atocha (Madrid Puerta de Atocha).
-It is also the largest railway station in the city, the central station for the high-speed AVE trains, and home to a large botanical garden – a tropical greenhouse in the capital.
+Train Stations: Madrid’s principal train station is Madrid Atocha (Madrid Puerta de Atocha).
+It is the biggest railway station in the city and also serves as the central station for AVE high-speed trains, as well as a botanical garden – a tropical greenhouse in the capital.

 Is Madrid worth visiting?
-The disheveled elegance of the capital jostles with the touristic and coastal Barcelona for visitor attention; still, I don’t think it should be bypassed, especially if you thrive in the momentum of big city life and have expansive ground to uncover.
+The capital’s disheveled elegance jostles for the attention of tourists with coastal Barcelona not too far away; still, I don’t think this place should be bypassed, especially if you thrive in the momentum of big city life and have high metropolitan ground to cover.

-Plaza Mayor square is outlined by the pretty arched porticos of its marketplace past – once the heart of Old Madrid when it first became a capital during the reign of the Habsburg King Phillip III.
-Today’s bustling square is the Puerta del Sol, whose semi-circular thoroughfare is the junction for some of Madrid’s busiest streets.
-It was once the site of an old city gate and the starting point for all the major roads in Spain.
+The Plaza Mayor square is still impressive for the fine arched porticos of its former marketplace.
+It used to be the center of Old Madrid and later became a capital during the reign of the Habsburg King Phillip III.
+The contemporary and bustling square is called Puerta del Sol, which happens to be the semi circular ring for some of the busiest roads in Madrid.
+This slice of modernity used to be a city gate and the starting slice for all roads leading to Spain.

-I spent most of my time scratching the surface of Madrid’s neighborhoods.
-It’s personally how I like to understand the intricacies of a city.
-Malasaña and Chueca are the trendy, stylish, and boho areas, Lavapiés is the edgy, street art-filled multicultural neighborhood, and La Latina is the center of the Tapas bar culture.
-Barrio de las Letras (the Literary Quarter) is a compact artist hub where writers from the Spanish Golden Age once resided.
+I’ve spent most of my time getting to know the outskirts of Madrid.
+This is how I personally prefer exploring the different layers of a city.
+Malasaña and Chueca are the trendy, stylish, boho parts of town, Lavapiés is the multicultural edgier neighborhood filled with street art, and La Latina is the heart of Tapas culture.
+Barrio de las Letras (the Literary Quarter) is a compact artistic hub where writers from the Spanish Golden Age used to live.
 Los Austrias is the historic neighborhood where you’ll find Plaza Mayor and San Miguel Market.

-Are you short on time or looking for a different form of sightseeing?
-Excitedly tour Madrid in a nostalgic SEAT 600 or venture to the city’s highlights on the hop-on-hop-off bus.
+If you are short on time or want a different type of sightseeing, you can also tour Madrid in a nostalgic SEAT 600, or visit the highlights of the city on the hop-on-hop-off bus.

 Madrid to San Sebastian

-A visit to the northern Spanish coastal city of San Sebastian (Donostia) lands you in a very distinct region of Spain.
-A gastronomically acclaimed city, awash with Old Town architecture from Baroque basilicas to Belle Époque buildings, filled with music, the arts and home of Balenciaga, and the root of some of the oldest traditions and language in Europe from the Basque heritage.
+The coastal Spanish city of San Sebastian (or Donostia) locates you in a very unique part of Spain.
+It’s known primarily as a gastronomical city, but has plenty of Old Town architecture from Baroque basilicas to Belle Époque buildings, music, the arts, Balenciaga and some of the oldest traditions and languages of Europe’s Basque heritage.

-The Best Pintxos in San Sebastian, Spain: The Miniature Food Culture.
+Great guide, try out the Best Pintxos in San Sebastian: The Miniature Food Culture.

 Madrid to Girona

-Things to Do in Girona – Inside the Historical Secret of Spain.
+Things to Do in Girona – Explore Spain’s Hidden Historical Gem

 Madrid to Zaragoza

-The colossal building murals are part of an annual urban regeneration drive, bringing an artistic new life to forgotten neighbourhoods.
-Consider hiring a local guide for insider knowledge.
+The stunning mural covered buildings are part of a yearly civic improvement program aimed at transforming neglected areas into artistic attractions.
 In Goya’s home, with a dedicated museum of his works to boot, it’s no wonder that art plays a central role in the city’s persona.
-Ultra-modern architecture like the Alma del Ebro sculpture (The Soul of the Ebro) at the Zaragoza Expo Zone continues the decorative trend.
+For the second part of Aragon’s political and economic heart, ultra modern decoratives still dominate the landscape like the Alma del Ebro sculpture at the Zaragoza Expo Zone.

 Madrid to Barcelona